ethereum/ethereum-org-website/src/content/developers/docs/accounts/index.md

 Ethereum accounts have four fields:

 - `nonce` – a counter that indicates the number of transactions sent from the account.
 This ensures transactions are only processed once.
-If a contract account, this number represent the number of contracts created by the account
+If a contract account, this number represents the number of contracts created by the account
 - `balance` – the number of Wei owned by this address.
 Wei is a denomination of ETH and there are 1e+18 Wei per ETH.
 - `codeHash` – this hash refers to the code of this account on the Ethereum virtual machine (EVM).
 This EVM code gets executed if the account gets a message call.
 It cannot be changed unlike the other account fields.